 - Ordering the best meat to make the products in bulk; You should be able to make enough on a schedule to satisfy customer demand.
 Cutting the beef correctly to get the correct shapes and remove the sinew makes it easy to eat.

 - Buy spices in bulk so that you never run out.
-After you cut the meat you apply the spices, letting it marinade increases the flavours in the meat.
+After you cut the meat you apply the spices, letting it marinade increases the flavors in the meat.

 - Hang the meat in order of cutting and spicing to make sure you get your drying times right.

 - Clean the shop and all utensils for cutting the meat after each use and at the end of the day.
-Knives should be sharpened and sterilised.
+Knives should be sharpened and sterilized.